api-platform/docs/core/jwt.md

 ### Adding a New API Key

-All you have to do is configure the API key in the `value` field.
+All you have to do is configuring the API key in the `value` field.
 By default, [only the authorization header mode is enabled](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#2-use-the-token) in [LexikJWTAuthenticationBundle](https://github.com/lexik/LexikJWTAuthenticationBundle).
 You must set the [JWT token](https://github.com/lexik/LexikJWTAuthenticationBundle/blob/master/Resources/doc/index.md#1-obtain-the-token) as below and click on the "Authorize" button.